Canada Border Services Agency: Search protocols

+CBSA policy and protocols for searching electronic devices have changed significantly in recent years in response to the above court cases.

-Peace Arch Border Crossing
+Peace Arch Border Crossing incidents

 In 2010, CBSA Officer Daniel Greenhalgh from BC's Peace Arch border crossing was convicted of sexually assaulting women in three separate incidents after ordering at least four unauthorized strip searches.
 On October 16, 2012, Andrew Crews, an American, shot CBSA Officer Lori Bowcock in the neck before killing himself.
 Bowcock survived.
 This was the first time since CBSA's inception that an officer was shot while on duty.

 Deaths in custody

-Since 2000, at least 13 people have died while in the custody of the CBSA and its predecessor, with the two most recent deaths occurring in the span of a week in two separate incidents in March 2016.
-Following the latest incidents in 2016, several organizations reacted and called for an immigration detention reform.
+Since 2000, at least 13 people have died while in the custody of the CBSA and its predecessor, with the two most recent deaths occurring in a week in two separate incidents in March 2016.
+Following the latest incidents in 2016, several organizations reacted and called for immigration detention reform.
 The CBSA remains one of the few enforcement agencies in Canada without an independent and external oversight body.

 TV show

 Beginning in 2012, the CBSA participated in a TV documentary series produced by National Geographic called Border Security: Canada's Front Line.
 The show was similar in format to the Australian version, in that it would follow CBSA officers from various ports, as well as Inland Enforcement teams.
 The show had attracted criticism from the British Columbia Civil Liberties Association and the Canadian Bar Association due to its approach to privacy rights and its one-sided narrative.